danellisprojects/danellisprojects.github.io/_pages/cv.md

   - /resume
 ---

-{% include base_path %}

 **Daniel Ellis**
 ======

 Walsall, West Midlands
 dandata2006@hotmail.com
 Mobile: 07856 123048
 Full UK Driver License
 <https://www.linkedin.com/in/dan-ellis-69914a67/>
 [danellisprojects.github.io](https://danellisprojects.github.io/)

 PERSONAL STATEMENT
 ======

 With a robust background in Data Analytics and Cyber Security and a proficiency in app development and IT support, I bring a diverse skill set honed through various professional roles.
 From leading on impactful digital projects at Project Next Gen to efficiently managing IT infrastructures at St Francis of Assisi CTC, I have consistently demonstrated adaptability, problem-solving, and a strong work ethic.
 I am eager to contribute to forward-thinking initiatives that prioritise innovation and collaboration.
 I strive for excellence in all work I complete ensuring the highest of standards.

 KEY SKILLS
 ======

 Customer Service: Approachable nature provides skills in connecting well with others and using active listening skills to identify their needs and requirements.
-A strong communicator who can provide information and instructions clearly.\
+A strong communicator who can provide information and instructions clearly.

-Time Management: An excellent timekeeper who can manage their time well to ensure tasks are completed to deadlines and targets are met.\
+Time Management: An excellent timekeeper who can manage their time well to ensure tasks are completed to deadlines and targets are met.

-Teamwork: Experience working within small teams, building effective working relationships with other members of staff.\
+Teamwork: Experience working within small teams, building effective working relationships with other members of staff.

 Health and Safety: Consistent record in following health and safety regulations.
-Experience being a fire warden.\
+Experience being a fire warden.

 Patience: Able to remain calm in stressful situations, including a fast-paced work environment and challenging individuals.

 Attention to Detail: Demonstrated meticulousness in data analysis and reporting.
 Thoroughly reviewed and validated datasets to ensure accuracy.